-Blended courses enable students to work on class material in a traditional setting with the instructor present, and also include virtual or flexible class time where students will be expected to work independently on the course material.
+Blended courses enable students to work on class material in a traditional setting with the instructor present and also include virtual or flexible class time where students will be expected to work independently on the course material.
 Spanish IV is currently offered in a blended format.

 Online courses provide students with individualized learning opportunities that allow for greater scheduling flexibility.
 Asynchronous lessons allow students to learn at their own pace according to a schedule that is convenient for them.
-Synchronous lessons allow for more collaborative learning opportunities and direct access to the instructor.
-Geometry is currently offered in an online format as an additional option to complement the traditional classroom format.
+Synchronous lessons allow more collaborative learning opportunities and direct access to the instructor.